-4.2.
+3.2.2.
 An Alternative Scenario of Infrastructure Improvement and Crop Pattern Change

 An alternative scenario (ALT) to the baseline scenario described above includes investment in infrastructure improvements and crop pattern change.
 Water conveyance and distribution efficiency improves gradually from 0.50-0.67 to 0.70-0.75 in the next 25 years, with larger improvements in downstream areas.
 Irrigation efficiency gradually improves from 0.55-0.65 to 0.65-0.78, with larger increases in the middle stream area, where a high risk of waterlogging exists, and a moderate level in the downstream area, leaving substantial amounts of water necessary for salt leaching in the crop fields.
-The drainage system is significantly better for middle stream and downstream areas, with 52-60 percent of the irrigated area drained in the base year and 80 percent of the irrigated area drained by the end of study period.
-The average annual investment for these improvements is estimated as US\$290 million (Cai, et al. 2001).
+The drainage system is significantly better for middle stream and downstream areas, with 52-60 percent of the irrigated area drained in the base year and 80 percent of the irrigated area drained in the base year and 80 percent of the irrigated area improvements is estimated as US\$290 million (Cai, McKinney, and Lasdon 2001).